-In late April, during a special legislative session, Florida Gov. Ron DeSantis hastily signed a bill abolishing several decades-old independent districts in the state, including the Reedy Creek Investment District, which is the self-governing home to the Walt Disney World Resort.
+In late April, during a special legislative session, Florida Gov. Ron DeSantis hastily signed a bill abolishing several decades-old independent districts in the state, including the Reedy Creek Improvement District, which is the self-governing home to the Walt Disney World Resort.

 To some observers, the new law was a blatant act of retaliation by Republican lawmakers against the Walt Disney Co.
 Under pressure from its employees, the company had announced that it opposed, and would support efforts to repeal, Florida’s “Parental Rights in Education” law, which DeSantis signed in March and some critics have said is anti-LGBTQ.